• Ms. Monroe

 I obtained my degree of Biological Sciences from Rutgers University.
 After graduation, I managed a microbiology lab in a manufacturing company.
 I then went onto biomedical research, testing clotting times of blood which helped to design a portable machine for patient delivery.
 After four years of medical research, I began teaching in the Long Branch District at the High School.

-In the 21 years at Long Branch District, I began teaching HSPA math in 2000.
-In the years 2001-2003, I was a student facilitator at the Annex, and at the JMF preschool respectively.
-In 2003, I obtained my masters degree in Teaching at Monmouth University, and taught first grade at Morris Avenue school for four years from 2003-2007.
-For the past 15 years I have taught regular and honors biology, Comparative Anatomy, ELL Biology and LBHS's new addition, Principles of BioMedical Science, a Project Lead the Way course (PLTW).
+For the past 17 at the New high school, I have taught regular and honors biology, Comparative Anatomy, ELL Biology and LBHS's new addition, Principles of BioMedical Science, a Project Lead the Way course (PLTW).
 What a great program!!
-This will be my nineth year and they have totally revamped the curriculum to be more engaging.
+This will be my tenth year and they have totally revamped the curriculum to be more engaging.
 I'm so excited for this year's students.

 • Classes 2020-2021